 Does using a menstrual cup affect virginity?

-No. You only lose your virginity if you have sex.
 Using a menstrual cup can interfere with the hymen, as can a tampon.
 The hymen can also “break” ( as you know from above, it would be correct to say stretched) from doing yoga, dancing, riding a bike – simply living a normal life.

 If your hymen was stretched or ripped (it only rips when not being gentle), because of anything else than having sex, it does not mean you have lost your virginity in the most common understanding of the concept of virginity.
 So again, that is why using a menstrual cup will not take away your virginity.